LineageOS/lineage_wiki/_includes/templates/device_install.md

 {%- if device.type == "phone" %}
   Make sure that you can send and receive SMS and place and receive calls (also via WiFi and LTE, if available), otherwise it won't work on LineageOS either!
 {%- endif %}
+6. Despite our efforts to have [everything functional](https://github.com/LineageOS/charter/blob/master/device-support-requirements.md) for every device, sometimes unexpected behavior might occur.
+Please be aware that you are installing LineageOS without any guarantees!

 {%- if device.before_install %}
 {% capture path %}templates/device_specific/before_install_{{ device.before_install.instructions }}.md{% endcapture %}